Ise Grand Shrine

-Still located within metropolitan Tokyo, the densely wooded Mount Takao (高尾山, Takaosan) is one of the closest natural recreation areas to central Tokyo, offering beautiful scenery, an interesting temple and attractive hiking opportunities.
-It takes only 50 minutes and 370 yen to reach from Shinjuku.
+Mount Takao (高尾山, Takaosan) is one of the closest natural recreation areas to central Tokyo, offering beautiful scenery, an interesting temple and attractive hiking opportunities.
+Although outside the city center, the mountain is still located within metropolitan Tokyo and takes only 50 minutes and 390 yen to reach from Shinjuku.

 Considered a sacred mountain, Takaosan has been a center of mountain worship for more than 1000 years.
-The attractive temple Yakuoin stands near the mountain's top.
-Visitors pray there to Shinto-Buddhist mountain gods (tengu) for good fortune.
-Statues of the gods, one with a long nose and one with a crow beak, can be found at the temple and all over the mountain.
+Yakuoin, an attractive temple, stands along the trail near the mountain's summit, and many visitors stop there to pray to Shinto-Buddhist mountain gods (tengu) for good fortune.
+Statues of the gods, one with a long nose and one with a crow beak, can be found at the temple and also other spots around the mountain.

-Due to its proximity to central Tokyo, Takaosan can get very crowded on weekends and during the second half of November, when the mountain becomes one of Tokyo's most popular koyo (autumn foliage) spots.
-Consequently, if you are looking for a break not only from the concrete but also the crowds of Tokyo, you are well advised to visit Takaosan during the week.
+Due to its proximity to central Tokyo, Takaosan can get very crowded on weekends.
+It is especially busy during the second half of November, when the mountain's scattered autumn colors cause it to become one of Tokyo's most popular koyo (autumn foliage) spots.
+Consequently, you are well advised to visit Takaosan during the week if you are looking for a break not only from the concrete but also the crowds of Tokyo.

-The JR alternative is by Chuo Line from Shinjuku to Takao Station (540 yen, about 50 minutes), where you transfer to the Keio Line and ride one more station to Takaosanguchi Station (120 yen, 2 minutes).
+Alternatively, the JR Chuo Line connects Shinjuku to Takao Station (550 yen, about 40 minutes), where you must transfer to the Keio Line and ride one more station to Takaosanguchi Station (130 yen, 3 minutes).

 information source: japan-guide.com